 Project Owner: City of Fort Wayne

 Description: This trail will be an extension of the Maplecrest Road Trail north to St. Joe Center Rd.
 8-10ft wide trail will run along the north side of Stellhorn Road from the entrance of Northwood Plaza by Pizza Hut to the AEP transmission line by Eicher Drive.
 The trail will then run north along the AEP transmission line to the YMCA and St Joe Center Road.
-Survey is complete and engineering will begin.
-Construction is planned for 2024.
+This project planned on using a service road that AEP had planned on building during their transmission project on this corridor.
+They have delayed the transmission project 2 years and will no longer be building a construction road.
+The project is delayed and construction costs have increased.
+Engineering will begin in late 2023.

 Current Phase: Engineering